-Pursuant to section 133 of the Local Government Regulation 2012, compound interest on daily rests at the rate of three point two seven percent (3.27%) per annum is to be charged on all overdue rates or charges.
+Pursuant to section 133 of the Local Government Regulation 2012, compound interest on daily rests at the rate of four percent (4%) per annum is to be charged on all overdue rates or charges.

-The Department of State Development, Local Government and Planning advises that from 1 July 2022, the new maximum interest rate of 8.17 per cent will apply for the 2022-23 financial year and a resolution setting the actual rate to be charged by a council will be required to be made at the budget meeting for the 2022-23 financial year.
+The Department of State Development, Local Government and Planning advises that from 1 July 2024, the new maximum interest rate of 11 per cent will apply for the 2024-25 financial year and a resolution setting the actual rate to be charged by a council will be required to be made at the budget meeting for the 2024-25 financial year.

-LEVY AND PAYMENT
+3.10 LEVY AND PAYMENT

-Pursuant to section 107 of the Local Government Regulation 2012 and section 114 of the Fire and Emergency Services Act 1990, Council's rates and charges, and the State Government's Emergency Management, Fire and Rescue Levy be levied for the full year 1 July 2022 to 30 June 2023.
+Pursuant to section 107 of the Local Government Regulation 2012 and section 114 of the Fire and Emergency Services Act 1990, Council's rates and charges, and the State Government's Emergency Management, Fire and Rescue Levy be levied for the full year 1 July 2024 to 30 June 2025.

-Pursuant to section 118 of the Local Government Regulation 2012, that Council's rates and charges, and the State Government's Emergency Management, Fire and Rescue Levy, be paid within 60 days of the date of the issue of the rate notice.
+Pursuant to section 118 of the Local Government Regulation 2012, that Council's rates and charges, and the State Government's Emergency Management, Fire and Rescue Levy, be paid on the day that is 31 days after the date of the issue of the rate notice.

-COLLECTION OF OUTSTANDING RATES AND CHARGES
+3.11 COLLECTION OF OUTSTANDING RATES AND CHARGES